Calynxx/Cursebreaker-CalMod/README.md

 Then install it as per the instructions on [the BepInEx installation guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html), or just extract the contents of the zip from the above link into the folder where Cursebreaker.exe is

-## Building
-- Clone the repo
-- Load up CalMod.sln in Visual Studio
-- Fix assembly references (probably under Solution Explorer -> CalMod -> Dependencies -> Assemblies or in CalMod.csproj in the HintPath tags)
-  - You should be able to find all of the referenced dlls inside \steamapps\common\Cursebreaker\Cursebreaker_Data\Managed
-- You should be able to build once all references are fixed

 ## Installation
 - Make sure BepInEx is installed as above
 - Make a folder called CalMod inside Cursebreaker\BepInEx\plugins